Okta Inc. (OKTA) Shares Plummet Below 1-Year High

 Goldman gave a rating of “Sell” to OKTA, setting the target price at $70 in the report published on February 14th of the current year.

-During the last 5 trading sessions, OKTA fell by -5.90%, which changed the moving average for the period of 200-days by -29.43% in comparison to the 20-day moving average, which settled at $79.23.
-In addition, Okta Inc. saw 7.05% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, OKTA fell by -9.85%, which changed the moving average for the period of 200-days by -29.47% in comparison to the 20-day moving average, which settled at $76.41.
+In addition, Okta Inc. saw -0.19% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at OKTA starting from McKinnon Todd, who sale 3,117 shares at the price of $82.48 back on Mar 16.
-After this action, McKinnon Todd now owns 22,813 shares of Okta Inc., valued at $257,085 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at OKTA starting from Kerrest Jacques Frederic, who sale 100 shares at the price of $75.99 back on Apr 24.
+After this action, Kerrest Jacques Frederic now owns 601 shares of Okta Inc., valued at $7,599 using the latest closing price.

-Tighe Brett, the Chief Financial Officer of Okta Inc., sale 2,184 shares at $82.48 during a trade that took place back on Mar 16, which means that Tighe Brett is holding 42,843 shares at $180,132 based on the most recent closing price.
+McKinnon Todd, the Chief Executive Officer of Okta Inc., sale 3,117 shares at $82.48 during a trade that took place back on Mar 16, which means that McKinnon Todd is holding 22,813 shares at $257,085 based on the most recent closing price.

 Stock Fundamentals for OKTA